Benjamin Patterson /

-After analyzing Patterson’s work, Bernd Schultheis developed his approach to the ideas and the material.
+After analyzing Patterson’s work, a further approach to the ideas and the material was developed.
 Recordings of real frog voices formed the initial point and fundamental material.
 Eight frogs were identical in both locations: European Tree Frog (Hyla arborea), European Gras Frog (Rana temporaria), Moor Frog (Rana avalis), Dalmatian Frog (Rana dalmatina), Edible Frog (Pelophylax esculentus), Marsh Frog (Pelophylax rebundus), Pool Frog (Pelophylax lessonae), Green Toad (Bufotes viridis).
 In addition, Balkan Water Frog (Pelophylax kurtmuelleri) was added to the installation in Athens and the European Fire-bellied toad (Bombina bombina) joined Kassel.

 Their calls are genetically coded within their corresponding species anywhere in the world.
 The composition of the frog concerto, the idea of a “symphony of croaking frogs”5, is from field recordings comprising a montage of specific sounds that one would have not been able to experience simultaneously.
 Together they form a grid for the composition and loop in eight different planes: